May 10, 2020

-The end in Raleigh
+The End in Raleigh

 After a disastrous first season, Darling spent the summer of 2018 training with Bill Burniston, Carolina’s head strength and conditioning coach.
 He came into camp in better shape and looked ready to fulfill the hopes that had been pinned on him.

-The tandem played well enough that Darling was squeezed out and placed on waivers before being reassigned to the Charlotte Checkers in the AHL.
+The tandem played well enough that Darling was squeezed out and placed on waivers before being reassigned to the AHL Charlotte Checkers.
 Despite still being under contract, the Scott Darling era in Carolina was effectively over.

 Now, that could be the end of this blog; a high-level overview of the past two years of Darling’s career.
 That would be a disservice.
-I have a hell of a lot of respect for what Scott Darling has accomplished in life and his time with the Hurricanes has done nothing to lessen that.
+I have a hell of a lot of respect for what Scott Darling has accomplished in life and his time with the Hurricanes has done nothing to diminish that.

 Darling endeared himself to fans with the story of how he reached the NHL: struggling at the lowest levels of professional hockey, battling alcohol abuse and declining self-confidence before making a strong showing in the AHL and landing his first NHL contract with the Chicago Blackhawks prior to the 2014-2015 season.

 That alone is a story worthy of a Hollywood biopic, but that’s not why I’m writing this.

 Having struggled with mental health throughout my adult life, Darling’s refusal to give up constitutes the root of my respect.
-He easily could have walked away from the game and into hockey obscurity when he was at his lowest; he could have embraced his problem with alcohol at the expense of all else; he could have pitied himself and pouted, believing that he was owed a fate greater than where he found himself.
+He easily could have walked away from the game and into hockey obscurity when he was at his lowest; Darling could have embraced his problem with alcohol at the expense of all else; he could have pitied himself and pouted, believing that he was owed a fate greater than where he found himself.

 After the trade to Carolina, Darling penned a heartfelt letter to the fans of the Blackhawks, the team he grew up rooting for, and the team that gave them his shot at the NHL.
-It was a classy move and one that further cemented the admiration that many hockey fans feel towards him.
+It was a classy move and one that further cemented the admiration that many hockey fans feel toward him.